 - No options for customization

-While many antivirus companies claim to offer a web-based scanner, the fact is few actually do, with Safety Detective’s Vulnerability Tool and VirusTotal being the only two exceptions I was able to find.
+While many antivirus companies claim to offer a web-based scanner, the fact is few actually do, with Safety Detective’s Vulnerabilities Scanner and VirusTotal being the only two exceptions I was able to find.

 While not considered a full-scale antivirus per se, this online scanner offers a quick and easy to use cloud-based solution for detecting any suspected problems on your PC or mobile devices.
 If any issues are discovered, it provides a threat level warning, while guiding the user on how to rectify the problem.